 - We are not a VS Code extension.
 We are a standalone IDE.
 Your muscle memory, keybindings, and VS Code extensions do not carry over.
 If you need to stay in VS Code, pick Cline, Continue, or Kilo.

 - We are in beta.
-Full launch is July 6, 2026.
-If you need something to use by May 15, your best move is Cline now and Bodega One later if the standalone IDE pitch lands.
+Full launch coming later this year.
+If you needed something to use the day Roo Code archived (May 15, 2026), Cline was the right immediate move; Bodega One Code is the longer-term play if the standalone IDE pitch lands.

 Best for: Roo Code users who always found the extension-on-top-of-an-editor-on-top-of-a-browser-runtime stack uncomfortable and want a purpose-built AI coding environment that ships as one installer and bills once.